 Guests in croc tube at Zoo Miami observing crocodile above.

 Get your booking confirmed instantly

-See birds at the Asian Aviary, native animals to the Amazon rainforest and Florida exhibits, and a 48,000-gallon aquarium with water reptiles.
+Discover birds in the Asian Aviary, native species of the Amazon rainforest and Florida exhibits, alongside a massive 48,000-gallon aquarium teeming with water reptiles.

+Guests in croc tube at Zoo Miami observing crocodile above.